xlladdins/xll/docs/Excel4MacrosE-G.md

 | 2         | Group of data series |
 | 3         | Entire chart         |

-Group\_num    corresponds to the number of the group you want to change as listed in the Group list box of the Chart Type dialog box, which appears when you click Chart Type from the Format menu while a chart is active.
+Group\_num&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the number of the group you want to change as listed in the Group list box of the Chart Type dialog box, which appears when you click Chart Type from the Format menu while a chart is active.
 Groups are numbered starting with 1 for the group at the top of the list.
 This argument is required if apply\_to equals 2; otherwise it is ignored.

-Dimension    specifies whether to apply a 2-D or 3-D chart type.
+Dimension&nbsp;&nbsp;&nbsp;&nbsp;specifies whether to apply a 2-D or 3-D
+chart type.
 Use 1 for a 2-D chart type or 2 for a 3-D chart type.
 If omitted, uses the same dimension as the series, group, or chart to be changed.

-Type\_num    specifies the chart type to apply.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the chart type to apply.
 Meaning of type\_num varies depending on the value of dimension:

 |               |                                  |
 | ------------- | -------------------------------- |